 3. Now give it some few seconds and it will soon get into the recovery mode.
 Now I’m not quite sure this will work the same way as it worked on this phone but it’s worth giving a try.

-The recovery mode in this phone manufacturer brings first the NO COMMAND screen with a dead Android bot, and if I recall right from resetting another model, you have to use the power button to show the commands – wipe, reboot etc.
+The recovery mode in this phone manufacturer brings first the NO COMMAND screen with a dead Android bot, and if I recall right from resetting another model, you have to use the power button to show the commands: wipe, factory reset, reboot etc.

-Regardless, even if you get the commands to show, it’s likely that it won’t be possible to execute them since the power button is the “Enter” key.
+Regardless, even if you get the commands to show, it’s likely that it won’t be possible to execute them since the power button is usually the Enter key.

 4. Still, don’t just give in yet.
 Just leave the phone in this state for approximately 3 minutes and the phone will just reboot on its own.
 Of course, make sure your phone has some charge in it or you can just leave it connected to the charger as you wait for it to reboot.